allenluce/node-autovivify/README.md

 Symbols are not supported as properties.

-Any access automagically creates a new object.
-This means that you cannot check to see if part of the structure is undefined, as it will never be.
-Use membership or length checks to tell if something is empty as necessary.
+You cannot check to see if part of the structure is undefined, as the very act of checking ensures that the structure is defined.
+Use membership or length checks to tell if something is empty.